Hosted response guide

 How to open the same live lane

-• Inspect the final paid response with the same fields explained here.
+• Retry and inspect the final paid response using the same field guide explained here.

 • Keep x-chain aligned to the request body.